agodse21/agodse21/README.md

 <h1 align="center">Hi 👋, I'm Amol Godse</h1>

-<h3 align="center">A Enthusiastic frontend developer from Aurangabad-Maharashtra</h3>
+<h3 align="center">A Enthusiastic frontend developer from Aurangabad-Maharashtra.I'm passionate about solving technical problems and researching and developing new sites and technologies.
+I undertake and challenge myself to always improve, by being proactive, responsible, and committed to finding the perfect solution to any problem.</h3>

 <img align="right" alt="Coding" width="400" src="https://storage.googleapis.com/media.helloumi.com/125042/channels/FJ3DZITWCY268043HGFACIP9CFUA9XM6.gif">